How To Live In A Narcissistic Relationship

 So who’s the problem in this scenario?
 Who’s creating the pain?
 You are.
 You are clinging to a dream instead of to reality.
 And because of that your spouse is able to get you to continue trying harder and harder to make that dream come true as you try to work within the guidelines that your spouse gives you (because you are the only one of the two of you who can cooperate and accept feedback and change).

-The solution, then, is to stop playing into their tactics - stop playing the game - and stopped being shocked by their behavior.
+The solution, then, is to stop playing into their tactics - stop playing the game - and stop being shocked by their behavior.
 You know what they are like and that they aren’t going to change, so stop being surprised by who they are and what they do.

 Instead, have a mindset of observation: You’re simply observing them.
 You are watching what they do, and you are identifying (to yourself) their unhealthy behaviors.
 You aren’t trying to work with them, accommodate them, change for them, or change them.
 You are simply observing who they are.
 And the next change you make will help you know how to deal with them.